divyadhimaan/lld-playground/concepts/design-patterns/observer.md

 # Observer: Design Pattern

 > A behavioral design pattern that lets you define a subscription mechanism to notify multiple objects about any events that happen to the object they’re observing.
+>
+> Defines a one-to-many dependency between objects

+## When to use Observer Pattern

+- When changes to one object require changing many other objects
+- When you want to notify multiple objects about events without making them tightly coupled
+- When you need to broadcast information to an unknown number of listeners
+- When you want to implement event-driven systems

+## Real world analogy

+- Think of a newspaper subscription service.
+- When a new newspaper edition is published, all subscribers automatically receive a copy.
+- Subscribers can join or leave the subscription list anytime.
+- The newspaper doesn't need to know who the subscribers are individually - it just notifies everyone on the list when new content is available.

 ![img.png](../../images/observer-design.png)

+## Problem Solved

+- Reduces tight coupling between objects
+- Allows dynamic relationships between subjects and observers
+- Supports broadcast communication without knowing specific receivers
+- Makes it easy to add/remove observers without modifying the subject
+- Enables event-driven programming patterns

 ## Summary